Milkywire/react-native-confetti/README.md

 ## Installation

-`npm install @milkywire/react-native-confetti`
+`npm install --save @milkywire/react-native-confetti`

 ## Usage

-A confetti that fires every at a certain interval
+A confetti that fires every at a certain interval:

 ```js